Mantle/Mantle/README.md

 Use `-[NSDictionary mtl_dictionaryByAddingEntriesFromDictionary:]` if your model's superclass also implements `MTLJSONSerializing` to merge their mappings.

-If you like to map all properties of a Model class to themselves, you can use the `+[NSDictionary mtl_identityPropertyMapWithModel:]` helper method.
+If you'd like to map all properties of a Model class to themselves, you can use the `+[NSDictionary mtl_identityPropertyMapWithModel:]` helper method.

 When deserializing JSON using